 Since I’ve never suffered from anything that bad, I can’t say for sure how I would be affected by it.
 But I do read lots of books and articles by people who have, and for most of them, the last thing they want is for anyone to feel sorry for them.
 If you were to ask them what they want more than anything else in the world, their answer would most likely be to get better again.
 That indicates that they would rather not be reminded of their misfortunes, despite our most compassionate intentions.
 Most of them just want to be thought of no differently than anyone else.
 They don’t want to be defined by their troubles.

 Of course, another point worth mentioning is that sometimes what one person considers a struggle might not even faze someone else.
 But see, that’s the whole reason why I started this website to begin with.
-This entire website is about topics that pertain in some way to mental strength because I believe it’s the biggest factor in determining how effectively we’re able to handle the struggles of our lives.
+This entire site is about topics that pertain in some way to mental strength, because I believe it’s the biggest factor in determining how effectively we’re able to handle the struggles of our lives.
 Whether we want to admit it or not, a large number of people today have nowhere near the coping ability of our ancestors in the not-too-distant past.